Courses taught in English & in French

 International Ethics and War: A History

-Lecture 8: the humanitarian intervention debate: in search of the appropriate international reaction in humanitarian plights and the key issues in the recent debate on humanitarian intervention.
+7.Today’s quest for the appropriate international reaction in humanitarian plights; and the key issues in the recent debate on humanitarian intervention.

 Bass, Garry.
 J., Freedom's Battle: The Origins of Humanitarian Intervention (2009).

 Chesterman, Simon, Just War or Just Peace?
 Humanitarian Intervention and International Law (2001).

 Christopher, Paul, The Ethics of War and Peace (2004).

 Fixdal, Mona and Dan Smith, ‘Humanitarian Intervention and Just War’, Mershon International Studies Review, 42:2 (1998).

 Heraclides, Alexis, ‘Humanitarian Intervention Yesterday and Today: A History’, European Review of International Studies, 2:1 (2015).

 Heraclides, Alexis and Ada Dialla, Humanitarian Intervention in the Long Nineteenth Century: Setting the Precedent (2015).